Take the Next Step to Online Registration!

 Examples of inappropriate civilian attire worn in public are beach or swim wear, gym or sweat gear, tank tops, short shorts, ripped or torn clothing, garments designed as underwear, clothing with designs of an obscene or suggestive nature, and shower shoes/flip flops.
 Wearing headgear indoors is never permitted.

-ID Cards, Assessment Tests, Face-to-Face Orientation, Electronic Orientation, & SEPs
+ID Cards, Course Placement, Electronic Orientation, & SEPs

 Enrollment and Other Fees